-Any student on suspension from another institution cannot be admitted by Mississippi Gulf Coast Community College as a regular student (taking 12 or more semester hours of work) until eligible to re-enter the previous school.
-If the former school has no established policy for re-admission, the rules of Mississippi Gulf Coast Community College will apply.
+Any student on suspension from another institution cannot be admitted by Mississippi Gulf Coast Community College as a regular student (taking 12 or more semester hours of work) until eligible to reenter the previous school.
+If the former school has not established policies for readmission, the policies of Mississippi Gulf Coast Community College will apply.